sassoftware/viya4-monitoring-kubernetes/monitoring/Tenant_Monitoring.md

 information for all tenants.

 Monitoring components are deployed individually for each tenant, so you can choose which tenants can have monitoring capability.
-The deployment process deploys tenant-specific instances of Prometheus and Grafana that process and display information only from the tenant.
+The process of deploying monitoring components for a tenant deploys instances of both Prometheus and Grafana that are specific to the tenant.
+These instances require fewer resources than the instances for cluster monitoring, because the tenant-specific Prometheus instance collects information only for the tenant and the tenant-specific Grafana instance contains its own user definitions and includes only three dashboards.

 ### Secrets for In-Cluster TLS

+The [TLS Monitoring sample](/samples/tls/monitoring) contains information about specifying the `TLS_ENABLE` environment variable to use TLS for in-cluster communications between the components and to use TLS for connections between the user and the monitoring components when using NodePorts.
+If you only use TLS (HTTPS) for ingress, you do not have to specify the environment variable `TLS_ENABLE=true`, but you must manually populate Kubernetes ingress secrets as specified in the [TLS Monitoring sample](/samples/tls/monitoring).

-The deployment script for the tenant monitoring components use these TLS secrets for the TLS certificates that handle interactions between components:
+The deployment script for the tenant monitoring components uses these TLS secrets for the TLS certificates that handle interactions between components: